nirankrishna/Intelligent-Traffic-Management-System-using-Prolog/README.md

 ---

+## ⚙️ How It Works (Simple Explanation)

+* Roads are connected like: `a → b → c`
+* Vehicles start at certain positions
+* Signals decide movement
+* If signal is green → vehicle moves
+* If red → vehicle waits

+---

 ##  What I Learned

-While working on this project, I understood:

 * Basics of Prolog programming
-* How rule-based systems work
+* Rule-based decision making
-* How decision-making can be implemented without machine learning
+* How AI can work without machine learning
-* The difference between symbolic AI and modern AI approaches
+* Representing real-world systems using logic

 ---

 ##  Future Improvements

-Some things that can be added later:

-* Real-time vehicle movement
+* Add real-time movement of vehicles
-* Changing traffic signals
+* Add changing traffic signals
-* Graphical interface (UI)
+* Create a graphical interface
-* Smarter path selection
+* Improve decision-making logic

 ---